PacificBiosciences/HiFi-16S-workflow/README.md

                  (default: 100)
   --maxaccept    max-accept parameter for VSEARCH taxonomy classification method in QIIME 2
                  (default: 5)
-  --vsearch_identity    Minimum identity to be considered as hit (default 0.97) --rarefaction_depth    Rarefaction curve "max-depth" parameter.
-By default the pipeline
+  --min_asv_totalfreq    Total frequency of any ASV must be above this threshold
-                         automatically select a cut-off above the minimum of the denoised
+                         across all samples to be retained (default 5) --min_asv_sample    ASV must exist in at least min_asv_sample to be retained (default 2) --vsearch_identity    Minimum identity to be considered as hit (default 0.97) --rarefaction_depth    Rarefaction curve "max-depth" parameter.
+By default the pipeline automatically select a cut-off above the minimum of the denoised